-The process of tapering patients with opioid dependence from agonist therapy is often referred to as detoxification, or more accurately, medically supervised withdrawal [67; 68].
+The process of tapering patients with opioid dependence from agonist therapy is often referred to as detoxification, or more accurately, medically supervised withdrawal [72; 73].
 Its purpose is to eliminate physical dependence on opioid medications.
 It can be considered the medically supported transition to a medication-free state or to antagonist therapy.
-A careful and thorough review of the risks and benefits of detoxification should be provided, and informed consent obtained from patients prior to choosing this option [68; 69].
-Detoxification alone should not be considered a treatment and should only be promoted in the context of a well-planned relapse-prevention program [62; 68].
+A careful and thorough review of the risks and benefits of detoxification should be provided, and informed consent obtained from patients prior to choosing this option [73; 74].
+Detoxification alone should not be considered a treatment and should only be promoted in the context of a well-planned relapse-prevention program [64; 73].
+Studies have shown that most patients with opioid use disorder who undergo medically supervised withdrawal will start using opioids again and will not continue in recommended care [75; 76; 77; 78; 79].

 Discontinuation of opioid use must be implemented slowly and cautiously to avoid a marked abstinence syndrome.
 Withdrawal symptoms may not begin for days after abrupt discontinuation of methadone or buprenorphine given their longer half-lives.
 Protracted abstinence, or post-acute withdrawal, may last for several months and is characterized by asthenia, depression, and hypotension.
-Post-acute withdrawal is more likely to occur with methadone than other opioids [67].
+Post-acute withdrawal is more likely to occur with methadone than other opioids [72].

-The three primary treatment modalities used for detoxification are opioid agonists, non-opioid medications, and rapid and ultra-rapid opioid detoxification [67].
-The most frequently employed method of opioid withdrawal is a slow, supervised detoxification during which an opioid agonist, usually methadone, is substituted for the abused opioid [70].
-Methadone is the most frequently used opioid agonist due to the convenience of its once-a-day dosing [67].
+The three primary treatment modalities used for detoxification are opioid agonists, non-opioid medications, and rapid and ultra-rapid opioid detoxification [72].
+The most frequently employed method of opioid withdrawal is a slow, supervised detoxification during which an opioid agonist, usually methadone, is substituted for the abused opioid [80].
+Methadone is the most frequently used opioid agonist due to the convenience of its once-a-day dosing [72].
 Methadone is highly bound to plasma proteins and accumulates more readily than heroin in all body tissues.
 Methadone also has a longer half-life, approximately 22 hours, which makes withdrawal more difficult than from heroin.
 Substitution therapy with methadone has a high initial dropout rate (30% to 90%) and an early relapse rate.
-Alternative pharmacologic detoxification choices include clonidine (with or without methadone), midazolam, trazodone, or buprenorphine [70].
+Alternative pharmacologic detoxification choices include clonidine (with or without methadone), midazolam, trazodone, or buprenorphine [80].
+Naltrexone is used following medically supervised withdrawal to help prevent relapse to opioid misuse [81].

 Many opioid withdrawal symptoms, such as restlessness, rhinorrhea, lacrimation, diaphoresis, myosis, piloerection, and cardiovascular changes, are mediated through increased sympathetic activation, the result of increased neuron activity in the locus coeruleus.
-Non-opioid agents (such as clonidine), which inhibit hyperactivation of noradrenergic pathways stemming from the locus coeruleus nucleus, have been used to manage acute withdrawal [70; 71].
-The first non-opioid treatment approved for the management of opioid withdrawal symptoms is lofexidine [86].
+Non-opioid agents (such as clonidine), which inhibit hyperactivation of noradrenergic pathways stemming from the locus coeruleus nucleus, have been used to manage acute withdrawal [80; 82].
+The first non-opioid treatment approved for the management of opioid withdrawal symptoms is lofexidine [83].
 In studies, lofexidine resulted in less severe withdrawal symptoms and greater treatment retention than placebo.

 However, some withdrawal symptoms, including anxiety and myalgias, are resistant to clonidine; benzodiazepines and nonsteroidal anti-inflammatory agents may be necessary to treat these symptoms.
-To mitigate withdrawal symptoms and assist in detoxification, alpha2-agonists, opioid agonist-antagonists, benzodiazepines, and antidepressants have been used [70].
+To mitigate withdrawal symptoms and assist in detoxification, alpha2-agonists, opioid agonist-antagonists, benzodiazepines, and antidepressants have been used [80].